leolightburn/leolightburn.github.io/index.md

 The input to the algorithm is a noisy speech signal, produced when the “clean” speech is contaminated by interfering noise.
 This might be interference from other speakers in a crowded room, or from sources such as car engines, aircraft or machinery.

 Within the algorithm, features are extracted from the noisy speech and passed used as inputs to neural network, which estimates a "Time-Frequency" (TF) mask.
 The mask has 2 dimensions (time and frequency) and takes values between 0 and 1.
 An example of an estimated mask is shown in (B) in the spectrogram below.
 The neural network is trained in a supervised manner to estimate a target mask that we [proposed in earlier work](https://ieeexplore.ieee.org/document/7178938).
 This target mask is based on the clean speech signal, which is unavailable to the mask estimation algorithm.
 The noisy speech is then converted into the time-frequency domain using the Short-Time Fourier Transform (STFT), and estimated mask is applied to the signal.
+Our [proposed approach to applying the mask](https://ieeexplore.ieee.org/document/7952238) is to incorporate the mask as prior information into an [existing statistical speech enhancer](https://ieeexplore.ieee.org/document/1001645).
 Finally, the enhanced speech is converted back into the time-domain.

 The spectrograms below show the signals labeled A, B and C in the diagram above, alongside the clean speech.
 In this case, the interfering noise is produced by multiple simultaneous interfering speakers.